Monday, October 7, 2019

-In the last few years, I've had numerous types of Frappucinos at Starbucks, most with chocolate.
-So here's a copycat recipe of Starbucks' Oreo Frappucino.
-There are a few different recipes out there, but start with this one.
-You won't be disappointed.
+Which leads me to the Italian term: Frappuccino.
+In the last few years, I've had numerous types of Frappuccinos at Starbucks, most with chocolate.
+So here's a recipe for Starbucks' Oreo Frappuccino I found on StarbucksSecretMenu.net There are several 'Starbucks" secret menu recipes that you can order at Starbucks (you may need to know the recipe), but you can also make this at home.
 As always use the very best chocolate.

 Starbucks Oreo Frappucino